cmbasnett/io_scene_abc/README.md

 This addon is a **work in progress**!
 If you would like to help with this project, please contact me on Discord (Colin Basnett#0827).

 ## Known Issues
+Though the animation data format is known, this plugin does not yet support the importing or exporting of animations.

 ## Credits
 * **Colin Basnett** - Programming